sdc-wandrr/matt-service/README.md

 **PUT**
 ```/api/hostels/:hostel_id```

 A PUT request to the above endpoint will update a specific hostel's image/image description.
-You must include an image ID in the body of the PUT request to target a specific image record.
-The following JSON format is required in the PUT requests' body in order for the image and description to be successfully updated.
+<br />You must include an image ID in the body of the PUT request to target a specific image record.
+<br />The following JSON format is required in the PUT requests' body in order for the image and description to be successfully updated.

 ![Alt ](/screenshots/PUT-request.png?raw=true "Example JSON body for PUT request")